AmitKumarDas/Decisions/blogs/oep/0001_maya_operations.md

 //  One can take the reference from BDD specs
 // to decide a name for any operation based step

-type Ops struct {
+type Operation struct {
-  ops.Base
+  pipe.Operation
   Pod          *Pod
   RunSteps     []OpsStep
 }

-// OpsOption abstracts building
+// OperationOption abstracts building
-// an Ops instance
+// an operation instance
-type OpsOption func(*Ops)
+type OperationOption func(*Operation)

-// OpsStep abstracts implementation
+// OperationStep is a typed function that abstracts
-// of a step participating in the
+// implementating a step within the operation type OperationStep func(*Operation)
-// operation
-type OpsStep func(*Ops)

-func (o *Ops) withOptions(opts ...OpsOption) *Ops{
+func (o *Operation) withOptions(opts ...OperationOption) *Operation{
   for _, option := range opts {
     option(o)
   }